amanullahtariq/MLAlgorithm/Challenge/LinearRegression/GradientDescent/README.md

-# Manual Implementation Of Linear Regression
+# Manual Implementation Of Gradient Descent
 This is the code for the "How to Do Linear Regression the Right Way" live session by Siraj Raval on Youtube